 - Treating any ailments, especially sexually transmitted diseases, immediately.

-- Making sure any fertility-sapping health issues, such as diabetes, polycystic ovary syndrome (PCOS), or endometriosis, are well controlled.
+- Make sure to control any fertility-sapping health issues properly.
+Such issues can be diabetes, polycystic ovary syndrome (PCOS), or endometriosis.

 - Being aware of the age at which first degree relatives (mothers, sisters) went through menopause.
-Since age at menopause is genetically linked, if your mother went through menopause before age 40 you need to inform your health care provider as it will probably affect any infertility treatment plan.
+Age of menopause is genetically linked.
+If your mother went through menopause before age 40 you need to inform your health care provider.
+Such hereditary is likely to affect infertility treatment plan.

 Fertility centers can treat most causes of infertility because they have a wide range of therapies to choose from.
-A full-service, inclusive medical center will have everything in one place so your care will be coordinated with a minimum of hassle.
+A full-service, inclusive medical center will have everything in one place for both the male and female infertility treatment.
+This ensures that your care will be coordinated with a minimum of hassle.
 When researching fertility centers, it’s always a good idea to see if they belong to The Society for Assisted Reproductive Technology (SART).
-SART is the primary organization of professionals dedicated to the practice of assisted reproductive technologies (ART) in the United States and registers 95% of the IVF cycles.
+SART is the primary organization of professionals that dedicates to the practice of assisted reproductive technologies (ART) in the United States.
+It registers 95% of the IVF cycles.
 Their site includes statistics for all the fertility centers registered with them along with a handy search tool.
-Many California fertility clinics, along with clinics in the rest of the U.S., are SART members so there’s no reason to use a facility that isn’t.
+Many San Diego based fertility centers along with clinics in the rest of the California and U.S. are SART members so there’s no reason to use a facility that isn’t.

 Infertility is a problem for both men and women.
-Fortunately, the majority of infertility problems can be overcome by full-service fertility centers.
+Fortunately, you can overcome the majority of male & female infertility problems can be overcome by full-service fertility centers such as RSMC – San Diego.
 So, if you’re having trouble conceiving start the infertility work-up process.
 It’s your best chance to achieve the family you’ve been dreaming about for so long.